 No woman who has risen about her forced traditional roles, and stepped out from the shadow of male dominance, will ever want him.
 This idea was much more revolutionary in the 18th century than it is now, the idea that a woman owns herself and has control over her own body would still have been greeted with hostility and not seen as a welcome public opinion.

 The final stanza of A Woman to Her Lover brings together all of the speaker’s thoughts and informs her partner what she is looking for in a relationship.
 She begins,

 But lover, if you ask of me

 that I shall be your comrade, friend, and mate,

 She wants to be on equal footing with her lover.
 She needs to be more than just his wife— also his comrade and friend.
 She seeks a relationship in which they may work side by side and love and die together.
 She continues on to state that she believes equality in a relationship is the only way in which they may know

 of passion, and of joy and sorrow

 If he too believes this to be the case, then she says she is his forever.
 The final lines address the beauty of this form of love, and how it will please the world.
 The “stars [will] laugh with joy” and the music of the universe will be the bridal march.
 They will exist equally within the world until their deaths when they will spiritually and physically “reach the very heart of God.”

 About Christina Walsh

 Hardly anything is known about the writer of this poem, Christina Walsh.
-Without any definitive evidence it is believed that she lived sometime from the mid 1700’s to the beginning of the 1800’s.
+Without any definitive evidence, it is believed that she lived sometime from the mid-1700s to the beginning of the 1800s.
 She is not known to have written anything else, although it is very possible, as is the case with many female writers of the time, that her works are lost.
-As she states in the poem, it was traditional for a woman to stay in line behind her husband, tending to his needs, not pursing goals of her own, especially if they related to the empowerment of women and the quest for equality.
+As she states in A Woman to Her Lover, it was traditional for a woman to stay in line behind her husband, tending to his needs, not pursuing goals of her own, especially if they related to the empowerment of women and the quest for equality.